taoyang1122/MutualNet/README.md

 |Fast AutoAug|450 GPU search hours|77.6%|
 |MutualNet| \ |**78.6%**|
 # Reference
+\- The code is based on the implementation of [Slimmable Networks](https://github.com/JiahuiYu/slimmable_networks).

 \[1\] Yu, Jiahui, and Thomas S. Huang.
 "Universally slimmable networks and improved training techniques."
 Proceedings of the IEEE International Conference on Computer Vision.
 2019.

 \[2\] Tan, Mingxing, and Quoc Le.
 "EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks."
 International Conference on Machine Learning.
 2019.